deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 If Kubernetes cluster nodes are analyzed by security scanners (antivirus tools), you may need to configure them to avoid false positives.

-Deckhouse uses the following directories during operation ([download in CSV](deckhouse-directories.csv)):
+Deckhouse Kubernetes Platform (DKP) uses the following directories during operation ([download in CSV](deckhouse-directories.csv)):

 {% include security_software_setup.liquid %}

 ### KESL

-This section provides recommendations for configuring Kaspersky Endpoint Security for Linux (KESL) to ensure proper functionality with the Deckhouse Kubernetes Platform (DKP), regardless of its edition.
+This section provides recommendations for configuring Kaspersky Endpoint Security for Linux (KESL) to ensure proper functionality with the Deckhouse Kubernetes Platform, regardless of its edition.

 To ensure compatibility with DKP, the following tasks must be disabled on the KESL side: